Alaska Court Records

 Contempt of court refers to willfully disobeying a court order.
 Alaska Family Courts will consider failure to abide by court-ordered divorce, child custody, and child/spousal support settlements as contempt of court.
 Other common civil contempt in family law cases include disobeying restraining orders and failing to appear in court after being served.

-Alaska also recognizes Contempt in the Presence of Court.
+Alaska also recognizes contempt in the Presence of Court.
 This describes conduct interfering with court processes in the presence of a judge.
 The judge can summarily punish this type of contempt.
-For an indirect contempt occurring outside court, the judge will request the accused to appear in court and defend their conduct.
+For indirect contempt occurring outside court, the judge will request the accused to appear in court and defend their conduct.
 The judge may also issue a bench warrant for the arrest of the individual concerned.
 Alaska Family Courts can punish contempt of court with fines up to $5,000.

 Are Family Court Records Public Records in Alaska?